How Navigation Works on Apple Vision Pro with VisionOS

 The advent of Apple’s Vision Pro, powered by VisionOS, has marked a significant leap in the realm of augmented and virtual reality.
 This impressive technology is one of the coolest (and most expensive) consumer tech products ever launched, bringing with it a completely new, intuitive way of navigating and interacting with content.

+It takes elements of VR in the vein of Meta’s Oculus headsets and augmented reality, first popularized by Google with its Google Glass, and kind of melds them together into the most expensive pair of snowboarding glasses you’ve ever seen.

+But perhaps the biggest thing about Apple’s Vision Pro headset is that it requires an entirely new navigation system for getting around its operating system, VisionOS.

-In this article, we will delve into the unique navigation experience offered by Apple Vision Pro with VisionOS, exploring how eye movements, hand gestures, and voice control work together to create a seamless and natural user experience.
+Let’s now delve into the unique navigation experience used by Apple Vision Pro with VisionOS, exploring how eye movements, hand gestures, and voice control work together to create a seamless and natural user experience.

 One of the standout features of VisionOS navigation is the use of eye movements.
 By simply looking at an app or feature on the interface, users can select it, much like moving a cursor with a mouse.